kubernetes-sigs/aws-load-balancer-controller/docs/guide/gateway/in_cluster_console.md

 The migration console is a local web UI bundled into the `lbc-migrate` binary.
-It compares the ingress controller's dry-run plan against the gateway controller's dry-run plan side by side, field by field, so you can confirm the generated Gateway manifests behave the same as the current Ingress before switching traffic.
+It compares the ingress controller's dry-run plan against the gateway controller's dry-run plan side by side, field by field, so you can confirm the generated Gateway manifests will create same AWS resources as the current Ingres before switching traffic.

 The console is read-only.
 It connects to your Kubernetes cluster using the current kubeconfig context (the same config used by `kubectl`).
 It reads Gateway